LibCrowds/docs/docs/data/model.md

 consumption of annotations based on the conceptual model that accommodates these use cases, and the vocabulary of terms that represents it.

-By generating our final results in a structure that complies with this standard we aim to make the crowdsourced data generated via the platform more easily reusable online.
+By using this structure for our final results we aim to make the crowdsourced data generated via the platform more easily reusable online and provide a way for researchers to answer specific questions via programmatic means.

 ## Types of annotation

+Web Annotations use [JSON-LD](https://www.w3.org/TR/json-ld/), a JSON-based format to serialize Linked Data.

 Each annotation contains a motivation, which provides an indication of why it was created.
 The LibCrowds platform currently produces annotations with